graphaware/neo4j-framework/README.md

 -----------------

-With GraphAware Framework in the `plugins` directory of your Neo4j server installation, it is possible to develop Spring MVC Controllers that have the `GraphDatabaseService` wired in.
+With GraphAware Framework in the `plugins` directory of your Neo4j server installation, it is possible to develop Spring MVC Controllers that have the Neo4j database wired in as `GraphDatabaseService`.

 For example, to develop an API endpoint that counts all the nodes in the database using Spring MVC, create the following Controller: